Constraints on primordial black holes for nonstandard cosmologies: Conclusions and discussions

 \section{Conclusions and discussions}

-In this work, we have studied the observational bounds to the abundance of Primordial Black Holes (PBHs), typically discussed in the context of a radiation-dominated universe following inflation immediately (the Standard Big Bang or SBB).
-Instead, we focused on a period of non-standard evolution in the early universe between inflation and SBB.
+In this work, we have studied the observational bounds to the abundance of Primordial Black Holes (PBHs), typically discussed in the context of a radiation-dominated universe following inflation immediately (the Standard Big Bang).
+Instead, we focused on a period of non-standard evolution in the early universe between inflation and the standard Big Bang.
 To account for the modifications of constraints on monochromatic populations of PBHs due to both the non-standard expansion and the specific criteria of PBH formation in each scenario, we developed the library \href{https://github.com/TadeoDGAguilar/PBHBeta}{\faGithubSquare}\,\texttt{PBHBeta}, freely available at \citep{PBHBeta_documentation, PBHBeta_repository}.

-As discussed, the modifications of constraints to the power spectrum (PS) are case-dependent.
-Our software takes into account up-to-date physical considerations, and the presented results are only examples of the general modifications that departures from SBB yield.
+As discussed, the modifications of constraints to the power spectrum are case-dependent.
+Our software considers up-to-date physical considerations, and the presented results are only examples of the general modifications that depart from the standard Big Bang yield.

-In regard of the specific scenarios, we explored how the constraints on the PS are modified in three different cases: 1) matter-dominated (MD) scenario, 2) scalar field-dominated (SFD) universe, common in reheating models, and 3) stiff fluid-dominated (SD) scenario.
-The results for these examples are shown in Figs.~\ref{fig:const_md} through \ref{fig:psd}.
-Figs.~\ref{fig:const_md} and \ref{fig:S2_md} display the constraints on the abundance of PBHs and the PS in the early MD scenario, while Figs.~\ref{fig:bsd} and \ref{fig:psd} do so for the case of an early SD scenario.
-The interest on the SFD case arises from the fact that a quantum force is expected to prevent direct collapse, and instead forming soliton-like and primordial halo structures.
+Regarding the specific scenarios, we explored how the constraints on the power spectrum are modified in three different cases: 1) matter-dominated (MD) scenario, 2) scalar field-dominated ($\varphi$D) universe, common in reheating models, and 3) stiff fluid-dominated (SD) scenario.
+The results for these examples are shown in Figures~\ref{fig:const_md} through \ref{fig:psd}.
+Figures~\ref{fig:const_md} and \ref{fig:S2_md} display the constraints on the abundance of PBHs and the power spectrum in the early MD scenario, while Figures~\ref{fig:bsd} and \ref{fig:psd} do so for the case of an early SD scenario.
+The interest in the SFDM case arises because a quantum force is expected to prevent direct collapse and instead form soliton-like and primordial halo structures.
 Such structures can then collapse onto PBHs~\citep{Padilla:2021zgm}.
-This formation mechanism affects the constraints to the power spectrum (see Fig. \ref{fig:psf}).
+This formation mechanism affects the constraints to the power spectrum (see~\autoref{fig:psf}).
 The changes to such constraints can be more stringent by up to two orders of magnitude in the relevant scales.